khalid999devs/Numerical_Project_Team_Smashers/Linear/Matrix_Inversion/README.md

 ## Matrix Inversion Theory

-Matrix Inversion is a method used to find a matrix that, when multiplied with the original matrix, produces the identity matrix.
-Only square and non-singular matrices can be inverted.
-The inverse of a matrix is useful for solving systems of linear equations, as it allows the solution to be expressed directly in terms of the inverse and the constants vector.
-Various numerical methods, such as Gauss-Jordan elimination or LU decomposition, can be used to compute the inverse.
-If a matrix is singular (its determinant is zero), it does not have an inverse.
-Matrix inversion is widely applied in engineering, computer simulations, and numerical analysis.
+Matrix Inversion is a method used to find the inverse of a square matrix, which when multiplied with the original matrix produces the identity matrix.

+**Key Concepts:**

+- Only square and non-singular matrices can be inverted
+- A × A^(-1) = I (identity matrix)
+- If determinant is zero, matrix is singular and has no inverse
+- Commonly computed using Gauss-Jordan elimination
+- Useful for solving systems of equations: x = A^(-1) × b

+**Algorithm Steps:**

+1. Start with augmented matrix [A | I] where I is identity matrix
+2. Apply Gauss-Jordan elimination:
+   - For each pivot row i:
+     - Divide row i by pivot element to make a[i][i] = 1
+     - Eliminate all other elements in column i (make them zero)
+     - Apply same operations to both sides of augmented matrix
+3. When left side becomes identity matrix, right side becomes A^(-1)
+4. Check for singularity (if pivot becomes zero, matrix is singular)

+**Advantages:**

+- Provides direct solution for systems of equations and useful in matrix algebra
+- Once computed, can be reused for multiple problems with same coefficient matrix

+**Disadvantages:**

+- Computationally expensive O(n^3) operations and numerically unstable for ill-conditioned matrices
+- Not efficient for single system solution and sensitive to round-off errors

 ## Matrix Inversion Code